ThirumoorthiR30/Library-Management-System-Java/README.md

 # Library-Management-System-Java
 Using java swing library management system is created
-# cmd to compile & execute
+# cmd to compile
   javac LibraryUI.java
+# cmd to execute
 java LibraryUI